turbo-sim/turboflow/docs/source/configuration.rst

 Configuration options
 ======================

-This section provides a complete guide to all configuration options available within the ``meanline_axial``.
+This section provides a complete guide to all configuration options available within ``meanline_axial``.
 Each configuration option is listed with a description and information regarding:

  * Whether the option is mandatory or optional.